24th September, 2021

 Employees can spend more time doing fulfilling work, improving job satisfaction and fuelling innovation within the business.

-A centralised system means everyone can access the latest data as soon as it’s available, rather than waiting for it to be distributed between platforms.
+A centralised business system means everyone can access the latest data as soon as it’s available, rather than waiting for it to be distributed between platforms.

 Up-to-date data makes decision-making easier and allows a business to respond nimbly to changing conditions.